-The blueberries used by the Indians were the wild, or low bush variety, which are the state fruit of Maine, where they are a major crop.
+The blueberries used by the Indians were the wild or low bush variety, the state fruit of Maine, where they are a major crop.

 Most blueberries that are cultivated today are the high bush variety, domesticated in the early 20th century.
-The plants have been improved over the years to increase the size and color of the berry and the yield of the bush.
-Cultivation of the high bush blueberry has been so successful that America now grows over 90% of the blueberries in the world.
+The plants have been improved over the years to increase the berry’s size and color and the bush’s yield.
+Cultivation of the high-bush blueberry has been so successful that America now grows over 90% of the blueberries in the world.